 Tape Build now inspects the target disk and evaluates its condition.
-It will find the disk to be in one of two states, needing a surface analysis or needing an initialization of the volume.
+It will find the disk to be in one of two states: it either needs a surface analysis or needs an initialization of the volume.
 Your actions are outlined as Case 1 and Case 2 below.
 Follow the set of instructions for the case that begins with the message you see next.
+If you see the message DISK REQUIRES SURFACE ANALYSIS, go to Case 1.
+If you see the message DISK REQUIRES INITIALIZATION, go to Case 2.